 When combustion air is provided from within the building, it must be supplied through two permanent openings in an interior wall.
-Each opening must have a free area of not less than one square inch per 1000 BTUH of total input or 3000 square inches of free area.
+Each opening must have a free area of not less than one square inch per 1000 BTUH of total input.
 The free area must take into account any restrictions, such as louvers.